-- Vindictiveness – acting in a spiteful manner on a regular basis
+- Vindictiveness – acts in a cruel or spiteful manner on a regular basis.

-- Defiance and argumentativeness – blames others for mistakes, argues with authority figures, acts in deliberately annoying manner
+- Defiance and argumentativeness – blames others for mistakes, argues with authority figures, acts in a deliberately annoying manner.

-- Moods that are irritable and angry – easily annoyed by others, quick to lose temper, shows signs of anger or resentment for seemingly no reason
+- Moods that are irritable and angry – easily irritated by others, quick to lose temper, shows signs of anger or resentment for seemingly no reason.

 When your child’s behaviour becomes a consistent pattern of defiance, vindictiveness, and anger, when these symptoms are severe or last more than six months, or when they cause noticeable disruption in school, at home, with friends or other family members, this behavior is characteristic of ODD.
 It’s recommended that you seek support for dealing with this challenging issue for a parent and to help your child to manage their disorder as well.

 Oppositional defiant disorder can be treated in several different ways and is dependent on exactly how your child is affected and the effects on you and your family.
 Your therapist will work with your child and you to determine the best treatment method for your individual needs.
 Effective treatments for dealing with ODD include: